dev-jq/Azkarra-Magento2-Theme-for-Core-Web-Vitals-and-PageSpeed/README.md

 ##  CHANGELOG

-### Azkarra v.1.0.9 (LATEST VERSION) - [02.04.2024]
+### Azkarra v.1.0.10 (LATEST VERSION) - [01.06.2024]
+- Updated user guide
+- Separate GIT branches (and folders with downloadable files) for the appropriate Magento versions

 Improvements:
-- Improved minimal price from 30 days for configurable products
+- Azkarra compaibility with Magento 2.4.7

 Bugfix:
-- PageBuilder styles compatibility
+- Minicart: overflow when more than 3 products in cart

 ### [Click here to see the entire CHANGELOG](https://github.com/dev-jq/Azkarra-Magento2-Theme-for-Core-Web-Vitals-and-SEO/blob/main/changelog.md)